johnwroge/johnwroge/README.md

 ## 🛠️ Tech Stack

+I enjoy creating web applications with React and FastAPI, balancing frontend interactivity with backend performance.
-Here are some of the tools I have been using recently.
+Here are some of the technologies I have been using recently.

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg" width="70" height="70" alt="TypeScript" />